Krishna1594/Krishna1594.github.io/_projects/(10) Commodities-and-Pesticides-Project.md

 **2) Which food commodities have traces of pesticide?
 Elaborate the details about commodity and pesticides by providing a list.**

    For this question, I can create a table and drop all the samples and their results where a residue of pesticide has been found.
+Looks like our manager is interested in only those commodities where a residue of pesticide has been found.
 I used subqueries and ensured to drop only those results where the concentration is more than zero.
 Follwoing is the code:

    <script src="https://gist.github.com/Krishna1594/c24ca039831f3ea4c684e01b33c9e639.js"></script>

+   Let's stick to these samples for now.
 I accessed respective datasets to provide further details of each result of a sample.
 I used LEFT JOIN since I wanted to keep the table constaining samples with reported pesticide conentration as it is and add matching parameters such as agency that tested, origin of the sample etc. to the table.
 I wrote the following query:

    <script src="https://gist.github.com/Krishna1594/ba4ac4f76c67abde9e577e11bcbd8cb0.js"></script>